Türkiye

 However, the first choice of Mehmet the Conqueror It was another, near where the Istanbul University building is now.

-A few years later the same sultan decided to change the location of his palace and chose the place we now know, on the first hill, where the byzantine acropolis and which included the walls that extended across the Golden horn and sea of marmara.
+A few years later the same sultan decided to change the location of his palace and chose the place we now know, on the first hill, where the byzantine acropolis and which included the walls that extended across the Golden horn and the sea of marmara.

 For that reason that residence was known at first as the New Palace.